-Typical industry qualifications would include industry experience plus:
+Typical industry qualifications would include:

 ICT professionals who undertake any type of interaction with students are required by State and Federal governments to undergo security screening.
 Evidence of the completed check must be provided before finding you a partner teacher.